hashicorp/nomad/website/source/api/json-jobs.html.md

 ## Syntax

-Below is the JSON representation of the job outputed by `$ nomad init`:
+Below is the JSON representation of the job outputted by `$ nomad init`:

 ```json
 {